Declaration of Members Interests

 A copy of the personal interests declared by members at council meetings is contained in a Register of Personal Interests declared at Council Meetings maintained by the Council's Democratic and Members Service Team and is available on request from them on 01495 766057.

 Members may apply to the Council’s Ethics and Standards Committee for a dispensation to speak and/or vote on matters where they have an interest in a particular item of Council business – a prejudicial interest.
-Details of dispensations granted will be shown either through the minutes of that Committee or by reference to the attached Register of Dispensations Granted to Members and Appendices to that Register.
+Details of dispensations granted will be shown either through the minutes of that Committee or by reference to the attached Register of Dispensations Granted to Members and Appendices to the Register of Dispensations Granted to Members.

 Back to top